WebAssembly/component-model/design/mvp/CanonicalABI.md

   return chr(i)
 ```

-Strings can be decoded in one of three ways, according to the `string-encoding`
+Strings are loaded from two `i32` values: a pointer (offset in linear memory)
+and a number of bytes.
+There are three supported string encodings in [`canonopt`]:
+[UTF-8], [UTF-16] and `latin1+utf16`.
+This last options allows a *dynamic*
+choice between [Latin-1] and UTF-16, indicated by the high bit of the second `i32`.
-option in [`canonopt`].
-String interface values include their original encoding
+String interface values include their original encoding and byte length as a
-and byte length as a "hint" that enables `store_string` (defined below) to make
+"hint" that enables `store_string` (defined below) to make better up-front
-better up-front allocation size choices in many cases.
-Thus, the interface
+allocation size choices in many cases.
+Thus, the interface value produced by
-value produced by `load_string` isn't simply a Python `str`, but a *tuple*
+`load_string` isn't simply a Python `str`, but a *tuple* containing a `str`,
-containing a `str`, the original encoding and the original byte length.
-Lastly,
+the original encoding and the original byte length.
-the custom `latin1+utf16` encoding represents a dynamic choice between `latin1`
-(when all code points fit the one-byte Latin-1 encoding) and `utf16`
-(otherwise).
-This dynamic choice is encoded in the high bit of the `i32`
-containing the string's byte length.
 ```python
 def load_string(opts, ptr):
   begin = load_int(opts, ptr, 4)